MODERN TRANSLATIONS ARE EASY TO READ

 THE HOLY SPIRIT WILL GIVE THE READER UNDERSTANDING

 Because the Bible is a spiritual book, it helps to have spiritual assistance.
 The same Holy Spirit who inspired the Bible writers to write it now helps readers to understand it (see Topic 19).
 This is why the Bible is such a profound book.
-A professor can spend a lifetime studying the Bible and still not exhaust it, and yet an uneducated person can read from it (or listen to it) the first time and understand what’s needed for him at that moment.
+A professor can spend a lifetime studying the Bible and still not exhaust it, and yet an uneducated person can read from it (or listen to it) for the first time and understand what’s needed for him at that moment.

 We don’t have to rely upon a priest, pastor or churchman to tell us what God is saying.
 We can learn from God directly by reading the Bible.